 - Serve as a mentor for high school students and children from the orphanage.

 - Believe in and facilitate to bring the best out of each other, from the orphans to students and other team members.

 We are seeking college students from all over the world with a diversity of backgrounds and experiences to join us.
 The following qualities are desirable to all team members:

 - Passionate in our causes of inspiring youth through making positive interactions.

-- Experience in mentoring youths and/or working with children from orphanage is a plus.
+- Experience in mentoring youths and/or working with children from an orphanage is a plus.